 CAROL FINEMAN (Vice President, Theatrical Production/Producer – Global Entertainment)

-Carol Fineman won the 2016 Tony Award for Best Revival of a Musical as producer of The Color Purple.
+Carol Fineman won the 2016 Tony Award for Best Revival of a Musical as producer of The Color Purple and the 2017 Grammy Award for Best Musical Theater Album.
 Carol was the head of the press department at The Public Theater under legendary producer George C. Wolfe for 11 years where she worked on such shows as Bring In ‘Da Noise, Bring In ‘Da Funk, The Tempest and Elaine Stritch at Liberty, both at The Public Theater and on Broadway.
 From 2002 to 2007, Fineman managed public relations for a variety of Broadway and off-Broadway productions at Carol Fineman Publicity, a firm she founded, and at Barlow-Hartman Public Relations.
 She was also producer of the Drama Desk and Obie Award-winning Worth Street Theater Company, which produced the first New York production of Christopher Shinn’s Four and the revival of Larry Kramer’s The Normal Heart, starring Raúl Esparza.

 JAMIE QUIROZ (Executive Assistant to Scott Sanders and Literary Manager – Global Entertainment)